I didn't even get a t-shirt. It was too expensive.

 The Pueblo was sent to Wonsan while its crew was taken to North Korean POW camps.
 They were starved and tortured but the crew resisted even as the North Koreans attempted to use them as propaganda pieces in photos.
 The crew was a bit smarter than that.

 They literally gave the finger to the Kim regime.
 At every opportunity they flashed the "Hawaiian good luck sign."
 When the captives realized the communists didn't know what the gesture meant, they flashed it for every camera, ruining all the potential propaganda value.
 When the North Koreans read what it actually meant in Time magazine, they were beaten for a week.

-The woman in the bottom right of the above photo was one of our two guides/minders who were present with us for every waking moment of our time in North Korea — except at our hotel — which was on an island in the middle of the same river where the Pueblo is moored.
+The woman in the bottom right of the above photo was one of our two guides/minders/spies who were present with us for every waking moment of our time in North Korea — except at our hotel — which was on an island in the middle of the same river where the Pueblo was moored.

 Before exiting through another gift shop, the tour of the Pueblo includes a trip below decks, where photography was strictly prohibited.
 They monitor Americans pretty closely so I wasn't able to take a direct video of the presentation of the North Korean version of the Pueblo Incident.
 Luckily, finding a copy of it wasn't too difficult.